Antietam School District’s Food Service System

 Primary students are not permitted to have money in the lunch line.
 All money must be placed in a sealed envelope (clearly labeled) and deposited before school in the black drop-box in the office.

 Please see the section of Policy 808 – Food Service for details on charging and handling of negative food service balances located on the Antietam School District website.
+No a la carte items may be charged.
+All a la carte items must be paid in cash or the student must have sufficient money in their account to cover the cost of the food item.
 The district encourages you to keep your child’s account up to date.

 End of Year Balances